Sharlikran/fsdoc/index.md

 {% include emptyline.html %}
 {% include image.html file="roadtovaultopolis.jpg" alt="dayfivesecondvault" %}
 {% include emptyline.html %}
 {% include paragraph.html par="Our intrepid trio of adventurers are off to find Vaultopolis and any sign of Paula Plumbkin.
-Upon reaching our destination we are told we are in teh wrong place and should journey up North." %}
+Upon reaching our destination we are told we are in the wrong place and should journey up North." %}